The rebuilt organ will resemble this restoration by Cornel Zimmer installed at Statesboro First United Methodist Church in Georgia

 The company gave the committee a plan to accomplish the total restoration of the organ in three phases (The cost for the complete rebuild would be $1,500,000):

 Phase 1: $500,000 to provide a complete console for the total restoration project along with enough pipes for two of the four keyboards.

 Phase 2: $515,000 to provide for Wind chests/Pipe Drivers, Blower Rebuild and Winding System

-Phase 3: 385,000 to provide for Enclosures, Trompette Militarie and Antiphonal Casework (exposed pipework) as well as a maintenance endowment to ensure upkeep and use of the organ in perpetuity.
+Phase 3: $485,000 to provide for Enclosures, Trompette Militarie and Antiphonal Casework (exposed pipework) as well as a maintenance endowment to ensure upkeep and use of the organ in perpetuity.